-Power and communication and to the device is provided through a Molex Milli-Grid^M 2.00mm pitch, 30 position, male header connector, whose part number is 87833-3020.
+Power and communication and to the device is provided through a Molex Milli-Grid^M 2.00mm, 30 position, male header connector, whose part number is 87833-3020.
 A suggested receptacle female connector is the crimp terminal type 51110-3051 or ribbon type 87568-3093 from Molex.
-The pin definitions of this I/O connector are listed below.
+The pin definitions of this I/O connector are listed Table 1 below.

-Communication IO connector pin definitions
+Table 1 Communication IO connector pin definitions